ceharris/avr-blink/README.md

 In order to program an AVR microcontroller (outside of an ecosystem such as Arduino) you'll need a programmer.
 AVR MCUs typically use an in-circuit serial programmer (ISP).
-This type of programmer usually has USB interface for the connection to your workstation, and connects to the AVR's SPI interface pins to transfer programming data into the MCU's on board flash memory and/or fuses.
+This type of programmer usually has a USB interface for the connection to your workstation, and connects to the AVR's SPI interface pins to transfer programming data into the MCU's on board flash memory and/or fuses.